carbon-language/carbon-lang/llvm/docs/Atomics.rst

 error when given an operation which cannot be implemented.
 (The LLVM code generator is not very helpful here at the moment, but hopefully that will change.)

-The implementation of atomics on LL/SC architectures (like ARM) is currently a bit of a mess; there is a lot of copy-pasted code across targets, and the representation is relatively unsuited to optimization (it would be nice to be able to optimize loops involving cmpxchg etc.).

 On x86, all atomic loads generate a ``MOV``.
 SequentiallyConsistent stores generate an ``XCHG``, other stores generate a ``MOV``.
 SequentiallyConsistent